mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 especially the people living in towns bordering bigger cities.
-Even if the grocery store is 10 minutes away on foot, most of us will opt for the car, because we cannot allow ourselves to lose 5-6 minutes of our “precious” time, generally spent gazing into a TV or computer screen.
+Even if the grocery store is 10 minutes away on foot, most of us will opt for the car, because we cannot allow ourselves to lose 5-6 minutes of our “precious” time, generally spent gazing at the TV or computer screen.
 We do not even realize the extent to which our minds have become colonized by the oppressive claws of the late capitalist and technological age.
-Governmental systems, but even more than that, big corporations are running our lives, making us believe that access to unlimited amount of irrelevant information, such as fashion, sports events, new make-up products, the opening or closing of a shopping center, the lives of rich
+Governmental systems, and, to a greater extent, big corporations, are running our lives, making us believe that access to unlimited amount of irrelevant information, such as fashion, sports events, new make-up products, the opening or closing of a shopping center, the lives of rich